Dyed Pastel Easter Eggs

 Spring is here and soon the Easter egg hunt will begin.
 Even if you don't have kids, decorated eggs can be a cute addition to spring tablescape.

 Use up your extra dye by making cute egg designs.
-Yes, Tintex can dye Easter eggs for decoration (not eating).
-This is an easy and fun craft that you can do with the kids in no tme.
+Tintex can dye Easter eggs for decoration.
+This is an easy & fun craft that you can do with the kids in no tme. *not suitable for eating.

 - Eggs that have been blown out (optional)